 Is it really possible to use rice water for hair growth and thickness and to even stop hair loss?

-This is a question that we’ve been asked a number of times across our social platforms and even via email messages.
+This is a question that we’ve been asked a number of times across our social media platforms and even via email messages.

 So we thought we’d take a closer look at this supposedly ‘natural hair growth remedy‘ to give you the full scoop.